Tackling, sparring allowed in next stage for Britain's elite athletes

 "Close contact training is required to replicate match formations and conditions, so that the sport-specific demands can be placed on the body, mind and senses."

-Premier League soccer players have returned to non-contact training in small groups with their clubs while respecting social distancing guidelines.
+Premier League football players have returned to non-contact training in small groups with their clubs while respecting social distancing guidelines.
 Some have already expressed concerns, however.

 Stage One for returning to unrestricted elite competition was set out on May 13, and must be completed before embarking on the next phase.